 Consider if it’s time to rethink your content or even your overall content strategy.
 Drupal has always been at the forefront of structured content modeling and the toolkit has only expanded with this new version.
-Is now the time to start aiming your system to support a mobile app, or an even broader omni-channel strategy?
+Is now the time to start aiming your system to support a mobile app, or an even broader omnichannel strategy?

-For Drupal 8 upgrade, as with any upgrade, there are always costs that make you wonder if you need an automatic solution or a developers writing software, or even if your in-house team should handle it.
+For Drupal 8 upgrade, as with any upgrade, there are always costs that make you wonder if you need an automatic solution or a developer writing software, or even if your in-house team should handle it.

 A personal consultation to examine the cost of manual vs. automatic migration is always a wise idea.